section-engineering-education/engineering-education/articles/understanding-abstraction-in-c++/index.md

 There are two types of abstraction in the C++ language namely:

 - Control abstraction - The details of abstraction implementation will always be hidden under control and will not be visible.
-- Data abstraction - The information about the data in the code will always be concealed in data abstraction.
+- Data abstraction - The details about the data in the program is always concealed in data abstraction.

-We can use classes for the implementation of our own Abstract data types.
-For streaming the data, we use the cout object of the output stream class.
+For the implementation of our very own Abstract data types, we may use classes.
+For streaming the data, we use the cout object which is of the`output stream class`.
 We can use the permission labels/access specifiers (protected, private, and public) to hide or make them public.
 By declaring data members as either private or protected, we prevent access to it from outside the program.

 **Strategy designing**

 Abstraction splits code into implementation and interface.
-You have to keep the interface independent of the implementation when designing so that if you change the underlying implementation, the interface still remains intact.
+When designing, keep the interface independent of the implementation [so that even though the underlying implementation changes, the interface stays unchanged](https://sceweb.sce.uhcl.edu/helm/WEBPAGE-Cpp/my_files/ObjectOriented/Module-5/module5page.html).

 ### Examples of Abstraction in C++
-Here, we can see how, through classes, header files, and specifiers, we can achieve data abstraction in C++ programming language.
+We can look at how to promote data abstraction in the C++ programming language using classes, header files, and specifiers below:

 #### Example 1
-Using classes, we can implement Abstraction in C++.
+Using classes, we can achieve data abstraction in C++.
 The Class allows one to group the data members and member functions using the permission labels available.
-A class will determine which data member will be accessible to the outside world and which will not.
+A class will determine the data member that is accessible outside the class and that will not be.

 Program to illustrate data abstraction using classes: